michaelsippel/lib-laddertypes/README.md

-Trying to introduce a global type system at IPC level would result in naming conflicts: Abstract concepts like 'natural number' do not have any standard representational form, as it is the case in other more contained langugaes.
+Trying to introduce a global type system at IPC level would result in naming conflicts: Abstract concepts like 'natural number' do not have any standard representational form, as it is the case with other more contained languages.
 With a simple type name like this it is not clear which of the many equivalent representations is required, e.g. for an *integer number* variations over radices, endianness, digit encoding etc. exist.